HuntCoinDeveloper/huntcoin/contrib/rpm/README.md

 This RPM spec file is largely based upon the work of Michael Hampton at [Ringing Liberty](https://www.ringingliberty.com/huntcoin/).
-He has been packaging Bitcoin for Fedora at least since 2012.
+He has been packaging Huntcoin for Fedora at least since 2012.

 Most of the differences between his packaging and this package are stylistic in nature.
 The major differences: